dfromm91/PowerPlanner/README.md

 # PowerPlanner Project

 PowerPlanner is a project designed to make logging your workouts more efficient and seamless.
-With this application, you can manage your workout plans, track your progress, and stay organized.
+With this application, you can manage your workout plans, track your progress, and visualize your progress.

 ## Features
 - Log and manage workouts with a user-friendly interface.